reactjs/react.dev/src/content/learn/choosing-the-state-structure.md

   const color = messageColor;
 ```

-This way it won't get out of sync with the prop passed from the parent component.
+This way it won't get out of sync with the prop passed from the parent Component.

 "Mirroring" props into state only makes sense when you *want* to ignore all updates for a specific prop.
 By convention, start the prop name with `initial` or `default` to clarify that its new values are ignored: